The shell program /bin/bash (hereafter referred to as

 Warning: locale not supported by Xlib, locale set to C

 In several cases Xlib expects that the character map will be listed in uppercase notation with canonical dashes.
 For instance, "ISO-8859-1" rather than "iso88591".
 It is also possible to find an appropriate specification by removing the charmap part of the locale specification.
 This can be checked by running the locale charmap command in both locales.
 For example, one would have to change "de_DE.ISO-8859-15@euro" to "de_DE@euro" in order to get this locale recognized by Xlib.

 Other packages can also function incorrectly (but may not necessarily display any error messages) if the locale name does not meet their expectations.
 In those cases, investigating how other Linux distributions support your locale might provide some useful information.

 Once the proper locale settings have been determined, create the

 # Begin /etc/profile export LANG=EOF

 The “C” (default) and “en_US” (the recommended one for United States English users) locales are different.
 “C” uses the US-ASCII 7-bit character set, and treats bytes with the high bit set as invalid characters.
 That's why, e.g., the ls command substitutes them with question marks in that locale.
 Also, an attempt to send mail with such characters from Mutt or Pine results in non-RFC-conforming messages being sent (the charset in the outgoing mail is indicated as “unknown 8-bit”).
 So you can use the “C” locale only if you are sure that you will never need 8-bit characters.

 UTF-8 based locales are not supported well by many programs.
+E.g., the watch program displays only ASCII characters in UTF-8 locales and has no such restriction in traditional 8-bit locales like en_US.
 Work is in progress to document and, if possible, fix such problems, see http://www.linuxfromscratch.org/blfs/view/svn/introduction/locale-issues.html.